appkr/l5essential/docs/34-role.md

 use Bican\Roles\Contracts\HasRoleAndPermission as HasRoleAndPermissionContract;

 class User extends Model implements AuthenticatableContract,
-                                    AuthorizableContract,
+                                    /*AuthorizableContract,*/
                                     CanResetPasswordContract,
                                     HasRoleAndPermissionContract
 {
+    use Authenticatable;
-    use Authenticatable, Authorizable, CanResetPassword;
+    use CanResetPassword;
     use HasRoleAndPermission;
     ...
 }